Home Economy Robo Advisors and the Digital Wealth Management: The Future of Indian Capital Markets

 In a nutshell, the future of virtual robotics and robo-advisorsin the Indian financial market will be to reshape the financial industry and further bring financial inclusion.

-Virtual robotics is the relentless effort of automation adaptation in the BJP-led ruling party to digitalize India and further promote financial inclusion in India.
+Virtual robotics is the relentless effort of automation adaptation in the -led ruling party to digitalize India and further promote financial inclusion in India.
 The data of NSE suggests that the percentage of the population, essentially the millennial class of investors, will show a steep spike in the upcoming years due to reduced delivery costs of all financial products.

 Nevertheless, the constraints lie with the top high net-worth individuals and institutional investors still believing in the conventional framework of investments in face-to-face relationships.